windranger-io/windranger-treasury/docs/specs/bond_single.md

 _(Increasing the supply of Debt Certificates is expected to be an infrequent occurrence)_

+The Bond needs to cater for addresses receiving and sending the Debt Certificates being of any type (i.e. simple wallet, multi-sig wallet or contract).

 Each Debt Certificate must be a ERC20 token, which may be transferred directly independently of any functions of the bond (e.g. exchange trading / derivatives)

 Every Bond must have it's own ERC20 token, for the single Bond contract there is no direct pooling support required.